amhellmund/data-crunching/README.md

 - `DataFrame`: a column-store in-memory database for data analysis.
 - `NamedTuple`: a data class combining structural definition with reflection.
-- `ArgumentParser`: a parser for command-line arguments into `NamedTuple`.

 ## DataFrame